A Answers (4)

 Smoking can produce vascular disease, which leads to decreased blood flow.
 Decreased blood flow to the penis is one cause of erectile dysfunction.

-Mehmet Oz, MD, Cardiology, answeredMale smokers may be at risk for impotence, which is the inability to either achieve or maintain an erect penis.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredMale smokers may be at risk for impotence, which is the inability to either achieve or maintain an erect penis.
 While the juries still out, some studies have found a link between these two issues.

 Nicotine lowers blood flow to the penis, which makes it harder to get an erection.
 Think of penile blood flow as water shooting out of a garden hose.
 Then nicotine ambles over in a garish Hawaiian shirt and absently stands on the hose, causing it to go limp.